Monday, July 26, 2010

 Source: unknown

 Notes: We bought ourselves a new ice cream maker for our recent 9-year wedding anniversary, and Dan christened it by making ice cream from leftover peaches.
 This was a perfect dessert AND a perfect breakfast.
 In the photo above it tops leftover fruit slump.
-Finally, I feel like we might beat the heat!
+Finally, I feel like we might beat the heat!14.
+Sugar Snap Peas - eaten raw?
+Tossed in one of the salads? (not pictured)

 Notes: I do not remember eating these!
 But I love snap peas, so I bet I threw them into one of the salads we ate or munched on them raw as I cooked.
 Or were they in the pasta salad, Dan?